-I am teaching four courses at the University of Toronto in 2017-18: a fourth-year seminar on Aristotle's Ethics (syllabus, readings), a intermediate-level seminar on the Philosophy of Emotions (syllabus, readings, first essay), an intermediate-level seminar on Virtue Ethics and Moral Perception, and an introductory lecture course in Business Ethics.
+I am teaching four courses at the University of Toronto in 2017-18: Aristotle's Ethics (syllabus, readings), Philosophy of Emotions (syllabus, readings, first essay), Ethics of Race & Gender (focusing on cultural appropriation and white blindness), and Business Ethics.

-Previously, I have taught an introductory lecture course in Ancient Philosophy (Summer 2014), two intermediate-level lecture courses in Environmental Ethics (Summer 2015 and Spring 2017; syllabus, readings, first essay, second essay, third essay), and a second seminar on the Philosophy of Emotions (Spring 2017).
+Previously, I have taught a lecture course on Ancient Philosophy (Summer 2014), two courses in Environmental Ethics (Summer 2015 and Spring 2017; syllabus, readings, first essay, second essay, third essay), and a seminar on the Philosophy of Emotions (Spring 2017).

 I am committed to improving students' abilities to write powerfully and concisely.
 In 2016-2017, I was the philosophy department's Lead Writing TA.
 Among other things, I trained graduate student TAs on how to provide effective written feedback on undergraduate philosophy papers and collaborated with professors to improve the design of their writing assignments.
 This continued work I began in 2016 as the departmental Essay Clinician, in which capacity I led workshops for undergraduate students on how to write philosophy, assuming no prior experience, and consulted with 15-20 students per week to improve the structure and clarity of their papers.
-Here are two guides I made to assist with these tasks: Giving Feedback and How to Write a Philosophy Paper.
+Here are two guides I made: Giving Feedback and How to Write a Philosophy Paper.

 In 2006, I taught a course on English Language & Literature at the Changchun University of Chinese Medicine in Changchun, China.

-I am happy to provide my statement of teaching philosophy and course evaluations upon request.
+I am happy to provide a teaching statement, diversity statement, and student evaluations upon request.